stephenmcd/curiodb/README.md

   written version will be read, even if uncommitted.

-Note there is no `serializable` isolation level typically found in SQL databases, since neither Redis nor CurioDB have a notion range queries.
+Note there is no `serializable` isolation level typically found in SQL databases, since neither Redis nor CurioDB have a notion of range queries.

 ## Configuration